edj2001/BikeDashAndroid/README.md

 Tested only on Moto G version 1 with Lollipop and LG Optimus One with Gingerbread.
 It should now work back to API 9, Gingerbread.
 Doesn't work immediately on a Samsung S5 with Marshmallow.
 I suspect it's a permissions issue.

+Note that if you want to open this project directly in Android Studio, it must be in a directory called "DeviceSpeedDemo".
+Otherwise you have to import it into Studio.

 Portions Copyright 2014 The Android Open Source Project

  Licensed under the Apache License, Version 2.0 (the "License");